Introduction to PostgreSQL Numeric

 Executing the above query gives the following output –

-Let us see what values are inserted in the educba_serial_demo table using select statement –
+Let us see what values are inserted in the educba_serial_demo table using the select statement –

 select * from educba_serial_demo;

-As can be seen, the values are automatically inserted incrementally for all three columns.
+One can notice that the values are automatically inserted incrementally for all three columns.

 Floating-point data types

-We have four datatypes to store floating-point numbers that have different ranges and have either user-defined or variable precision.
-Numeric and decimal have user-defined precision and exact up to 131072 and 16383 digits before and after the decimal point while real and double have variable precision with 6 and 15 decimal digit precision respectively.
-We can use them as per our use-case and requirement and specify the precision and scale in the case of numeric and decimal datatypes.
+We have four datatypes to store floating-point numbers with different ranges and either user-defined or variable precision.
+Numeric and decimal have user-defined precision and exact up to 131072 and 16383 digits before and after the decimal point.
+At the same time, real and double have variable precision with 6 and 15 decimal digit precision, respectively.
+We can use them per our use case and requirement and specify the precision and scale of numeric and decimal datatypes.

 There are 10 numeric data types available in our PostgreSQL database that have different ranges and occupy different storage spaces in the database.
 We can use them as per our convenience and requirement.
-However, we have to be careful while using them and consider their behavior and range.
+However, we must be careful using them and consider their behavior and range.

 Recommended Articles